wsseabor/xref-api/notes.md

 TODO:

-    <s> Include try/catch with error logging for SessionNotCreatedException, TimeoutException in individual
+    <strike>Include try/catch with error logging for SessionNotCreatedException, TimeoutException in individual
-    calls to each class that handles scraping (app/scrapers) </s>
+    calls to each class that handles scraping (app/scrapers)</strike>

-    <s> Circular dependency issue </s>
+    <strike>Circular dependency issue</strike>

     Finish classes for all separate stats tables